marinsantiago/bnplasso-site/reference/bnplasso.spm.md

   logical.
 Whether a generalized Pólya urn sampling scheme or a blocked Gibbs sampling scheme should be employed to update the Dirichlet process mixture in the MCMC algorithm.
 If `TRUE`, a generalized Pólya urn sampling scheme would be used.
-Default is `TRUE`.
+Default is `FALSE`.
 Important: This argument is ignored if `prior != "bnp.lasso"`

 - float: